Jun 13, 2026 · AI

 What Comes Next

 Anthropic says it is working with authorities to understand the exact scope of the order and explore ways to restore access, but no timeline has been shared.
-The European Union, which had only just obtained access to Mythos after weeks of negotiations, called the development further proof that the bloc needs “technological sovereignty”, a signal that non-US governments may accelerate their own AI infrastructure projects.
+The European Union, which had only just obtained access to Mythos after weeks of negotiations, called the development further proof that the bloc needs “technological sovereignty,” a signal that non-US governments may accelerate their own AI infrastructure projects.
 Meanwhile, the Trump administration’s broader posture toward AI companies perceived as security risks is intensifying, and the outcome of Anthropic’s lawsuit over the “supply chain risk” label could set a precedent for how the government can throttle civilian access to advanced AI tools.

-What This Means for You
+What This Means in Practice

 The Bigger Picture